Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Introduction

-With this important challenge in mind, the focus of this paper is a rich yet structured family of Markov decision processes known as MDPs with Exogenous Inputs (Exo-MDPs)~\citep{dietterich_discovering_2018,efroni2022sample,powell2022reinforcement,sinclair2023hindsight,feng2021scalable}.
-We propose and analyze sample efficient learning within this structured class of MDPs.
-Any Exo-MDP is defined by a partition of state variables into exogenous and endogenous states.
-More specifically, a state variable is said to be \emph{exogenous} if it evolves in a way that is \emph{not influenced} by the agent's actions; otherwise the state is \emph{endogenous}.
-All stochasticity in the system dynamics is captured via the exogenous states, while the endogenous state variables evolve according to a known deterministic function of the endogenous state, the agent's action, as well as the exogenous state variables.
+Motivated by this challenge, we study the class of \emph{Exogenous Markov Decision Processes}, as studied in a line of recent and on-going work~\citep{dietterich_discovering_2018,efroni2022sample, powell2022reinforcement,sinclair2023hindsight,feng2021scalable}.
+The Exo-MDP class is defined by a decomposition of the state space into \emph{exogenous} and \emph{endogenous} components.
+Exogenous states evolve stochastically, but does \emph{not} depend on the agent's actions, while endogenous states evolve as a purely deterministic function of the past state and action.
+Given this decomposition, all uncertainty is isolated to the exogenous process, enabling tractable analysis of regret.
+Exo-MDPs capture a broad range of operations research problems, including inventory control, portfolio optimization, and resource allocation, where system dynamics are known and stochasticity arises primarily from external uncertainty.

-\textbf{Motivation from Inventory Control.} Our study of Exo-MDPs is motivated by the fact that many real-world MDPs naturally exhibit this structure.
-As one concrete example, let us briefly consider the classical \emph{newsvendor model} from supply chain management~\citep{goldberg_survey_2021}.
-(We provide a more detailed discussion of this model in~\Cref{sec:exo_mdp_setup}, along with numerical results in~\Cref{sec:experiments}.)
-The primary endogenous state of interest is the inventory that the vendor wishes to control.
-The exogenous state, which is not controllable by actions, is the external demand.
-The action (also known as the control) corresponds to purchase orders: how much new inventory should be purchased and when?
-The inventory evolves according to known deterministic ``queuing'' dynamics: new inventory equals past inventory minus demand (if it can be satisfied) plus new inventory purchased (based on some lead time $L \geq 1$ steps ago).
-To ensure Markovian dynamics, the endogenous state must include past purchase orders over the previous $L$ steps, so the endogenous state grows exponentially with $L$.
+\textbf{An example.} Let us consider one concrete example,\footnote{Here we provide a high-level description; see~\Cref{sec:exo_mdp_setup}, for more detailed discussion, and~\Cref{sec:experiments} for numerical results.} the \emph{newsvendor model} for inventory control~\citep{goldberg_survey_2021}.
+A vendor wishes to control their inventory, which is the primary endogenous state of interest.
+The external demand, which is not controllable by actions, represents the exogenous state.
+The action or control variable corresponds to purchase orders: how much new inventory should be purchased and when?
+The inventory evolves according to known deterministic ``queuing'' dynamics: new inventory equals past inventory minus demand (if it can be satisfied) plus new inventory purchased, based on some lead time $L \geq 1$ steps ago.
+In order to ensure Markovian dynamics, the endogenous state must include past purchase orders over the previous $L$ steps, so the endogenous state grows exponentially with the lead time $L$.